-1.2 Purpose of this Report and Background to the Appraisal
+Purpose of this Report and Background to the Appraisal

 The purpose of the SA Report is to promote sustainable development through the integration of sustainability considerations into proposed BPD.
-This SA Report has been issued for consultation alongside the pre-submission draft of the BDP to gather the views of statutory consultees and members of the public prior to the adoption of the Plan.
-In addition to reporting the results of the assessment, the Report sets out proposed mitigation measures to enhance the sustainability performance of the BDP and a monitoring framework to track the performance of the BDP against significant sustainability issues identified as part of the assessment.
+This SA Report reports the results of the assessment and sets out proposed mitigation measures to enhance the sustainability performance of the BDP and a monitoring framework to track the performance of the BDP against significant sustainability issues identified as part of the assessment.